mjschultz/django-tastefulpy/docs/resources.rst

 Flow Through The Request/Response Cycle
 =======================================

-Tastypie can be thought of as a set of class-based views that provide the API functionality.
+Tastefulpy can be thought of as a set of class-based views that provide the API functionality.
 As such, many part of the request/response cycle are standard Django behaviors.
 For instance, all routing/middleware/response-handling aspects are the same as a typical Django app.
 Where it differs is in the view itself.